trustmaster/embook/README.md

 This runbook is a collection of tips and reminders that I decided to use in my day to day work to reduce the amount of decision making.
 Or just as a reminder of what worked last time in a similar situation.
 However, these techniques will not necessarily make you a successful manager.
 Understanding what is really happening in your team is more important than following any instruction.

 It is not supposed to be a textbook or a curated list of links.
-For that see e.g. [this amazing repo](https://github.com/charlax/engineering-management).
+For that see some nice resources in the [Library](./library/) section.
 Rather than that, it only contains short recipes that were tried and proved to work successfully in practice by myself or by people who contributed these recipes.
 If possible, links to further reading are also provided.

 ## How to read this runbook